dxmv/ufc_match_predictor/backend/README.md

 ## Scraping

-- [ ] Scrape the upcoming match data
+- [x] Scrape the upcoming match data
-- [ ] Get all the differences between the fighters
+- [x] Get all the differences between the fighters
-- [ ] Add it as a row to the "upcoming_matches.csv"
+- [x] Add it as a row to the "upcoming_matches.csv"
 - [ ] At the end of each week, add the "upcoming_matches.csv" to "previous_matches.csv"
 - [ ] Remove unnecessary columns from the "previous_matches.csv"
+- [ ] Make sure that the "upcoming_matches.csv" matches the "previous_matches.csv" format

 ## Model